-Jennifer Clark is an Assistant Professor of Biology specializing in aquatic biology and invertebrate zoology.
+Jennifer Clark is an Associate Professor of Biology specializing in aquatic biology and invertebrate zoology.
 Her research focuses on how stream fish and macroinvertebrate communities respond to restoration practices and the impacts of human-caused disturbances on the behavior of crayfish.
-She is passionate about hands-on learning in the field at the James H. Barrow Field Station and directs a wide variety of independent research projects with students.
+She is passionate about hands-on learning in the field at the James H. Barrow Biological Field Station and directs a wide variety of independent research projects with students.
 She also enjoys extending citizen science programs to the local community and co-directs Hiram College’s FrogWatch USA chapter.
 Her favorite courses include Ecology, Insects and Society, and Aquatic Biology.

 - Ph.D., Ecology, Kent State University